Introduction

 - Disconnect: Ensure the battery is disconnected from all loads and chargers during storage to prevent accidental discharge or parasitic draw.

-- You may remove the battery from vehicle for seasonal storage and place in a cool, dry location – with terminals taped to avoid short circuit (ideal is about 34F/1C, so a refrigerator is great).
+- You may remove the battery from the vehicle for seasonal storage and place it in a cool, dry location – with terminals taped to avoid short circuit (ideal is about 34F/1C, so a refrigerator is great).

 - Inspect regularly for cracks, dents, or swelling.